sr-cdf/souk-remote-control/readme.md

 A copy of `souk-remote-control-server` is needed on the RFSoC.
 A copy of `souk-remote-control-client` is needed on a laptop/desktop/whatever that can see the RFSoC on the network.

-I suppose the client could be run on the RFSoC itself.
+It is plausible that the client could be executed directly on the RFSoC.

 1. Clone this git repo to your laptop/desktop.